We need to protect the birds we're watching

 In order for us to continue growing, and for other small businesses like ours to grow around Maryland and the Chesapeake region, we need to protect the birds that we are watching.
 The best way to keep these species from becoming extinct is to manage them at the state level.
 To do this well, we need increased funding for our state wildlife conservation programs.

-The bill would provide $1.4 billion in dedicated annual funding to state and tribal wildlife agencies that will support the species of greatest conservation need, which includes a number of birds that are slipping towardextinction if action isn’t taken soon.
+The bill would provide $1.4 billion in dedicated annual funding to state and tribal wildlife agencies that will support the species of greatest conservation need, which includes a number of birds that are slipping towards extinction if action isn’t taken soon.

 We strongly encourage our Maryland delegation, including House Majority Leader Steny Hoyer (D-Md., 5th), to support this historic legislation.
 The Recovering America’s Wildlife Act isn’t just good for the birds, it’s also good for the growing outdoor recreation and tourism economy in Maryland and the Chesapeake region.